The numbers are staggering. The lifestyles are quiet. Behind each salary is a career built over decades, often starting far from the corner office.

 Industry: FMCG & Beverages

-Adebayo Alli served as the Managing Director and Executive Director at Guinness Nigeria Plc until September 2024 .
+Guinness Nigeria’s 2024 financial statements disclosed that Adebayo Alli earned ₦756 million as Managing Director.
+He served in this role until September 2024.
 Guinness Nigeria is a subsidiary of Diageo, the global beverage giant, and operates in the highly competitive alcoholic beverages market.

 His tenure at Guinness Nigeria involved managing one of Nigeria’s most recognizable beverage brands, navigating regulatory challenges, and competing in a market with shifting consumer preferences.